alibaba/FederatedScope/README.md

 python -m pip install torchvision==0.11.3
 ```

-Finally, after the backend is installed, you can install FederatedScope from `source`, `conda` or `pip`:
+Finally, after the backend is installed, you can install FederatedScope from `source`:

 ##### From source